 Hurry up!
 Sales Ends In

-The uses for Bergamot Essential Oil are abundant, ranging from medicinal and odorous to cosmetic.
-Its many forms include oils, gels, lotions, soaps, shampoos, sprays, and candle making.
+The uses for Cinnamon Essential Oil are abundant, ranging from medicinal and odorous to cosmetic.
+Its many forms include massage oils and gels, face creams, lotions, soaps, shampoos, hair oils, room sprays, perfumes, and candles.

 Used in aromatherapy applications, Cinnamon’s scent can be diffused to address lethargy, irritability, unhealthy cravings, and a tendency to overindulge when eating, as it is reputed to facilitate the sensation of being full.
 Furthermore, it is known to relieve symptoms of colds, severe coughs, and sneezing.
 For an invigorating Cinnamon Oil blend that boosts immunity, eases congestion, and relieves stress, diffuse a blend of 1 drop Cinnamon Essential Oil (Bark or Leaf), 1 drop Rosemary Essential Oil, 1 drop Eucalyptus Essential Oil, 1 drop Clove Essential Oil, and 1 drop Orange Essential Oil.
 Alternatively, Cinnamon Oil may be combined with Tea Tree or Lemon essential oils for a blend that boosts the mood and energy levels.